mgreenw/flask-restapi-example/README.md

 # flask-restapi-example
-A simple RESTful API created using Flask and sqlalchemy that interacts with a PostgreSQL database of doctors and reviews
+A simple RESTful API created using Flask and SQLAlchemy that interacts with a PostgreSQL database of doctors and reviews.

-Software Versions Used:
-Python 3.6.0
+Python Version Used: Python 3.6.0

 Installation: